 \section{Implementation Details}

-In all experiments, we employed a consistent network structure as described in Table~\ref{table:Network}.
+In our implementation, we employed a consistent network structure, as described in Table~\ref{table:Network}.
 Our parallel network consists of two UNet structures.
 The local and global branches are nearly identical, with the only difference being the absence of a self-attention block in the global branch.
 The network incorporates six-scale resolutions and includes two residual blocks per-resolution.
 Detailed configurations and parameters can be found in Table~\ref{table:Network}.

 In the local branch, we perform a channel-wise concatenation of the patch of the shadow image $\tilde{{\mathbf{x}}}^{(i)}$, the variable ${\mathbf{x}_t}^{(i)}$, and the mask ${\mathbf{x}_m}^{(i)}$, resulting in seven-dimensional input channels (RGB for $\tilde{{\mathbf{x}}}^{(i)}$ and ${\mathbf{x}_t}^{(i)}$, and gray channel for ${\mathbf{x}_m}^{(i)}$).
 Additionally, in the global branch, we concatenate the down-sampled full shadow image $\tilde{\mathbf{x}}'$ and the mask ${\mathbf{x}_m}'$, resulting in four-dimensional input image channels.
 Therefore, our network has a total of eleven input channels.